Sterling rescue act spares 10-man Man City — Nigeria Today

 It was a sucker-punch for City and worse was to come when Walker, who had just been booked for sliding in on Leighton Baines, was questionably shown a second yellow card by referee Robert Madley for backing into Calvert-Lewin.

-Guardiola introduced Sterling in place of Gabriel Jesus at half-time and the former Liverpool man led the charge for an equaliser.
+Guardiola introduced Sterling in place of Gabriel Jesus at the interval and the former Liverpool man led the charge for an equaliser.

 He twice shot over the bar, the second time from an excellent position, but after fellow substitute Danilo had been denied by Pickford, he netted the leveller.